-Hyperuricosuria is defined as uric acid excretion ≥ 4 mmol/day in adults or > 0.12 mmol/kg/day in children.
+Hyperuricosuria is defined as uric acid excretion $\geq$ 4 mmol/day in adults or > 0.12 mmol/kg/day in children.
 Hyperuricaemia may be present, but there is only weak evidence for its association with stone formation.

-Hyperuricosuric calcium oxalate stone formation can be distinguished from uric acid stone formation by: urinary pH, which is usually > 5.5 in calcium oxalate stone formation and < 5.5 in uric acid stone formation and occasional absence of hyperuricosuria in patients with pure uric acid stones (7,8).
+Hyperuricosuric calcium oxalate stone formation can be distinguished from uric acid stone formation by: urinary pH, which is usually > 5.5 in calcium oxalate stone formation and < 5.5 in uric acid stone formation and occasional absence of hyperuricosuria in patients with pure uric acid stones (4,5).

-Ammonium urate crystals form in urine at pH > 6.5, at high uric acid concentration and ammonium being present to serve as cation (4-6).
+Ammonium urate crystals form in urine at pH > 6.5, at high uric acid concentration and ammonium being present to serve as cation (6-8).

 General preventive measures are recommended for fluid intake and diet.
 Hyperuricosuric stone formers benefit from purine reduction of their daily diet.
-Figure 6 describes pharmacological treatment (1-15).
+Figure 11.5 describes pharmacological treatment (1-15).
+For uric acid stones, allopurinol may change the stone composition distribution in patients with gout to a pattern similar to that in stone formers without gout (16).